-Currently, Interactive sessions come in five varieties:
+Currently, interactive sessions come in four varieties:

 Click one of the above five icons to start an interactive session.
 (Note: some installation may be necessary -- see the above articles for the particulars of each.)